One of our key values at Holland Road is world mission – reaching out both locally and to the nations.

 1) Existing partnerships

-We have long-term partnerships all around the world, including the Somers-Harris family in Japan, Mike Leal working for OM Latin America, and a network of churches in the Welsh Valleys.
-Each year a team from Holland Road join a team from New Hope Baptist Church in Atlanta for a week of events and outreach alongside local churches.
+We have long-term partnerships all around the world, including the Somers-Harris family in Japan, Mike and Nelia Leal working for OM Latin America, and a network of churches in the Welsh Valleys.
+Each year a team from Holland Road join a team from New Hope Baptist Church in Atlanta for a week of events and outreach alongside local churches, such as Hope Church, Cwmaman.
 Our goal is to build up relationships between the churches and reach out to share God’s love with people living in one of the most disadvantaged areas in the UK.

 2) The poorest of the poor